shackleton-park/kb/docs/index.md

 This project is created and maintained by the following residents on a volunteer basis:

 - Romulo Ferreira (romulo.nf@gmail.com)
-- Caio Ribeiro (caio.forteribeiro@gmail.com)

-If you want to contribute to the content available, please make sure to reach out to us.
+If you want to contribute to the content available, please make sure to reach out.